JoelF-GRC/AWS-cloud-resume-challenge/crc-plan.md

 ## Notes

-- The project is designed to remain within the **AWS Free Tier** using S3, CloudFront, Lambda, DynamoDB, and API Gateway.
+- The project is designed to remain within the AWS Free Tier using S3, CloudFront, Lambda, DynamoDB, and API Gateway.
+Some additional service may incur nominal costs, like Route 53 DNS routing.
 - Each service is configured with **encryption, logging, and least-privilege IAM roles** for security and compliance.

 ---